tanaka-geek/binary-chef/README.md

 # Binary Chef

-As of 2/1/2023, you can build executables, convert it to powershell, and obfuscate the *.ps1 automatically.
+As of 2/1/2023, you can build executables, convert it to powershell, and obfuscate the *.ps1 automatically in Ansible!

 This tool will help you with compiling executable binaries automatically.
 Using the Jinja Template, C# file, it accomplish automated insertion of shellcode block.
 Also it supports automated obfuscation in Chameleon